sjsone/vscode-neos-fusion-lsp/README.md

 ### Prototypes

-Prototypes can be marked as depricated via the Extension Configuration.
+Prototypes can be marked as deprecated via the Extension Configuration.
 The deprecation can be fixed via a Quick-Action in the context menu.

 ### Empty EEL-Expression